-The extraordinary playfulness will be born when furoshiki encounter Miro’s graceful curve lines.
+The extraordinary playfulness will be born when furoshiki encounters Miro’s graceful curve lines.

 Gaudi’s Modernismo may architect elusive and elegant curves on the surface of furoshiki.

-The project about dissemination of furoshiki that started in Barcelona is called MINIЯISM: minirism.org.
-Free furoshiki class is held in Barcelona andthe online tutorials were gradually created as well.
-It can be truly understood that furoshiki has the universal appeal that attracts people when you see the smiling faces and lively eyes of Barcelona’s people learning furoshiki,
+The project about the dissemination of furoshiki that started in Barcelona is called MINIЯISM: minirism.org.
+Free furoshiki class is held in Barcelona and the online tutorials were gradually created as well.
+It can be truly understood that furoshiki has a universal appeal that attracts people when you see the smiling faces and lively eyes of Barcelona’s people learning furoshiki.

-Novel writer, Creator.
+A novel writer and creator.
 Graduated from UCA, the UK’s university.
 Discussed Japanese minimalism in the senior thesis.
 Founder of “MINIЯISM” (minirism), the art movement that contributes to the development of societies, such as ecology and lifestyle.
-Covered various fields as a writer in different parts of Europe, and later launched the knowledge hub “The Minimalist.”
+Later opened the knowledge hub “The Minimalist.”

 Once travelled to Brazil and trained football at CFZ do Rio (Centro de Futebol Zico Sociedade Esportiva) in Rio de Janeiro.
 Played soccer for the Urawa Reds (Urawa Red Diamonds), one of the biggest football clubs in Japan, and toured Europe.
 Retired at a young age and voyaged alone to England.
 Established careers as a journalist, football coach, consultant, etc. across Europe such as Spain.
 The founder of “Propulsive Football” (PROBALL), the world’s first-ever competitive mixed football, facilitating diversity and spirit for equal participation in society.